 With the opulent beauty of the dress and hair design, the sweet smells of perfume, and the clouds of dusting powder rising from the stage, the performance creates a multi-sensual experience and transports the audience into a world of outsized beauty and delight -- but also of overwhelming restrictions and prejudice.
 There, in communion with the audience, this other Mozart at last tells her story.

-Originally from Warsaw, Poland, Sylvia is a graduate of New York University with extensive training at the Lee Strasberg Theatre Institute (assistant to Robert Castle), Michael Chekhov, Stella Adler, Lucid Body and Actors Movement Studio, and The Grotowski Institute in Poland.
+Originally from Warsaw, Poland, based in NYC, Sylvia is a graduate of New York University with extensive training at the Lee Strasberg Theatre Institute (assistant to Robert Castle), Michael Chekhov, Stella Adler, Lucid Body and Actors Movement Studio, and The Grotowski Institute in Poland.
 Former member of the BATS Repertory Company at the Flea Theater in NYC.
 In New York she has performed at such theaters as the Flea, La Mama, Cherry Lane, Ontological-Hysteric, Theatre For the New City, and Dixon Place.
 Among her favorite stage roles: Hamlet in "Hamlet" - an all-female version of the play, which she adapted and directed herself; Sylwia in "Seating Arrangements"- co-written by Sylvia, directed by Eric Pold of Gob Squad for the Flea Theatre; Ophelia in "The Ophelia Landscape"- an experimental production with Mira Furlan at the Mark Morris Center; and Bob Dylan on the streets of New York, in the OBIE Award-winning "OFF Stage: the West Village Fragments" by Peculiar Works.
 Sylvia is also a violinist (Irving Plaza, CBGB's, Joe's Pub), and has composed scores for dance and theater (Merce Cunningham Studio, La Mama).
 She studied classical music in Poland, then jazz at Milton Academy and NYU with Mike Richmond, and composition with Klaus Sinfelt.

 In New York City, Isaac has directed the premieres of "Green", "To Nineveh" (both at American Place Theatre), "Something True" (Samuel French Short Play Festival), and co-directed "I Used To Write On Walls" (Gene Frankel Theater), "Diane and The Jessica" (The OHIO Theatre as part of SHORT LOVE), and the staged reading of "Miss Lily Gets Boned" (The LARK)—all by Bekah Brunstetter, "Many Worlds" by William Borden (The Red Room), "Arms and the Octopus" by Casey Wimpee (The OHIO Theater as part of fuckplays), "Fresh Kills" by Elyzabeth Gregory Wilder (at 59E59), "Inter Course" by Brandon Koebernick (American Place Theatre), "Playoff Picture" by Paul John Desena (American Place Theatre), and "The New Normal" by Donnetta Lavinia Grays (June Havoc).
 He has also directed "True West" by Sam Sheperd for Curious Frog Company which was performed in an East Village Apt.
 He developed and directed Desiree Burch’s solo show "52 Man Pick Up" (Joe’s Pub, Ars Nova, Edinburg Fringe Festival-Scotland, OHIO Theatre, 59E59, NY Int.
 Fringe).
 "To Nineveh" was nominated for 9 NY IT Awards and won 6 including Outstanding Direction, Outstanding Production, and Outstanding Original Full Length.
 A founding member of Working Man's Clothes Productions, where he served as Artistic Director for four years, Isaac is currently serving as the Artistic Director for the newly formed THEATRE 4 the PEOPLE.
 With T4TP he has directed its inaugural co-production with Bryant Park, "A Grimm Reality" and "The Shakespeare Project."
 In his "spare" time, Isaac teaches at NYFA.